financial terms and ratios

 Measure of operational efficiency - shows how much revenue is produced per £ of assets available to the business. (sales revenue/total assets less current liabilities)

-In a financial planning context the word 'budget' (as a noun) strictly speaking means an amount of money that is planned to spend on a particularly activity or resource, usually over a trading year, although budgets apply to shorter and longer periods.
-An overall organizational plan therefore contains the budgets within it for all the different departments and costs held by them.
-The verb 'to budget' means to calculate and set a budget, although in a looser context it also means to be careful with money and find reductions (effectively by setting a lower budgeted level of expenditure).
-The word budget is also more loosely used by many people to mean the whole plan.
-In which context a budget means the same as a plan.
+In a financial planning context the word 'budget' (as a noun) strictly speaking means an amount of money that is planned to spend on a particular activity or resource.
+This is typically over a trading year, although budgets apply to shorter and longer periods, and may refer to costs allocated to projects of flexible timescales.
+An overall organizational plan usually contains the budgets within it for all the different departments and costs held by them.
+The verb 'to budget' means to calculate and set a budget, although in a looser context it also means to be careful with money and find reductions (effectively by setting and maintaining a lower 'budgeted' or reduced level of expenditure).
+The word budget is also more loosely used by many people to mean the whole organizational business or operating financial plan.
+In this context a budget means the same as a plan (and a business plan, or an operating plan or trading plan, etc).
 For example in the UK the Government's annual plan is called 'The Budget'.
 A 'forecast' in certain contexts means the same as a budget - either a planned individual activity/resource cost, or a whole business/ corporate/organizational plan.
 A 'forecast' more commonly (and precisely in my view) means a prediction of performance - costs and/or revenues, or other data such as headcount, % performance, etc., especially when the 'forecast' is made during the trading period, and normally after the plan or 'budget' has been approved.
 In simple terms: budget = plan or a cost element within a plan; forecast = updated budget or plan.
 The verb forms are also used, meaning the act of calculating the budget or forecast.

 The value of all resources available to the company, typically comprising share capital, retained profits and reserves, long-term loans and deferred taxation.
 Viewed from the other side of the balance sheet, capital employed comprises fixed assets, investments and the net investment in working capital (current assets less current liabilities).
 In other words: the total long-term funds invested in or lent to the business and used by it in carrying out its operations.